shchukax/search-with/README.md

 which property file to load during the runtime.
 This however would not allow to use PageFactory model.
 A more comlex solution was needed.
-Digging into selenium API details, we realised that we need to build custom `ElementLocator` and `ElementLocatorFactory` along withe a custom annotation to handle loading locators from a file.
+Digging into selenium API details, we realised that we need to build custom `ElementLocator` and `ElementLocatorFactory` along with a custom annotation to handle loading locators from a file.

 Approach